open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Api/README.md

 OpenTelemetry SDK ships a BaggagePropagator and enables it by default.

 It is important to note that `Baggage` is not automatically attached to any telemetry.
-User *must* explicitly read `Baggage` and use it to enrich metrics, logs and traces.
+User *can* explicitly read `Baggage` and use it to enrich metrics, logs and traces.
 An example of doing this for traces is shown [here](../../docs/trace/extending-the-sdk/README.md#processor).